 1] Update Hardware Drivers

-It is possible that a rouge hardware driver is causing the problem.
-So it’s time to update it.
+It is possible that a rogue hardware driver is causing the problem.
+So it’s time to update it using Windows Optional Updates.

 - Go to Settings > Update and Security.

-- Check if an update related to drivers is pending.
+- Check whether a driver-related update is pending.
 If yes, please update all of them.

 2] Rollback Hardware Drivers